 - Intention of causing serious physical injury

 The stakes are high in assault cases.
 However, there are successful defense strategies that can be pursued.
 A Ridgefield assault lawyer who knows how the Danbury courts handle assault cases can evaluate your case.
 Work with a legal advocate that could advise you on your options and help you reach the best possible outcome.
-Contact an attorney today.
+Contact our firm today today.